ArieHein/terraform-train/azure/TF1/readme.md

 The first section is a declaration of the version of Terraform engine that we require.
 This is not mandatory in this scenario.
 Terraform will use the version found on the machine, based on the PATH environment variable.

-However, if you are using features that were implemented in a specific version and that version is not available on the machine, an error will be shown.
+However, if you are using features that were implemented in a specific version and that version is not available on the machine where the code is executed, an error will be shown.

-***Tip!
-When running a Terraform script as part of a pipeline, make sure to first check if the version is installed or install the required version of Terraform CLI.
-Do not take for granted that the version of Terraform you need is indeed installed.***
+**Tip!** When running a Terraform script as part of a pipeline, make sure to first check if the version is installed or install the required version of Terraform CLI.
+Do not take for granted that the version of Terraform you need is indeed installed.

 We also use this section to declare the required providers, source and versions that are needed for this.